 Have you ever met anyone who dislikes Ghostbusters?
 Exactly, they don’t exist.
-However, the love for the paranormal investigators and eliminators has not always been proportionate.
-Bill Murray, Dan Aykroyd and Harold Ramis have always been front and center, while Ernie Hudson lingers on the margins.
+However, love for the paranormal investigators and eliminators has not always been proportionate.
+Bill Murray, Dan Aykroyd and Harold Ramis have always been front and center, while Ernie Hudson has lingered on the margins.

 Well, you know what?
 Not today.
 Not on Ernie Hudson’s birthday.
 Today we celebrate the best of Winston Zeddmore.

 I don’t get star struck, but when someone fully understands that everyone in the building knows his name yet introduces himself so informally?
 It was just a moment that has always stayed with me.
-That he spent 15 minutes chatting with my friend one-on-one and the smile my buddy had on his face when he walked back over to me?
+That he spent 15 minutes chatting with my friend one-on-one and the smile my buddy had on his face when he walked away?
 Yeah, Ernie Hudson deserves all the love we can bestow upon him.

 Having said that, iHorror offers the best of Winston Zeddmore on Ernie Hudson’s 71st birthday.